Good Question: Why do we observe Daylight Saving Time?

 EDITOR’S NOTE: This article was originally published on Nov.
 4, 2017.
 The times have been updated for republication.

-This past week, all the staff at EastIdahoNews.com received a company-wide email reminding us that Daylight Saving Time begins this Sunday at 2 a.m.
+This past week, all the staff at EastIdahoNews.com received a company-wide email reminding us that Daylight Saving Time ends this Sunday at 2 a.m.

 We share our building with Riverbend Communications, a group of 5 radio stations.
 In the email, the on-air staff for the radio stations were instructed to remind their audience (you) about the time change over the next few days.